Frequently Asked Questions

 • Certain laws are derived from sharia.
 In Arabic, the term for such laws is fiqh.

 • Any observant Muslim already practices sharia in the United States just as Christians, Jews, Hindus, Buddhists and other religious groups practice their religion through such actions as praying or giving charity.
-Sharia is no different than Halacha for Jews or cannon law for Protestants.
+Sharia is no different than Halacha for Jews or cannon law for Christians.

 • While sharia provides basic principles; fiqh is the process of working out concrete applications of sharia to specific questions and circumstances, resulting in laws.

-The sources of fiqh are:
+• The sources of fiqh are:

 • The Qur’an and Sunnah (teachings and guidance of the Prophet Muhammad).